 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.56 applies to Python.
-Python has undefined behaviour in the following instances:
+Python has undefined behaviour in the following instances (note that the list is not claimed to be complete):

 Caching of immutable objects can result in (or not result in) a single object being referenced by two or more variables.
 Comparing the variables for equivalence (that is, if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation: